theobald-software/theobald-software.github.io/_includes/_content/en/tables/extraction-settings.md

 {: .box-tip }
 **Tip:** The extraction jobs can be found in the SAP JobLog (SM37) under the JobName *THEO_READ_TABLE*.

+{: .box-warning }
+**Warning!
+Shared Memory ran out of memory!** <br>
+If this error message pops up when running an extraction in the background, adjust the size of the Shared Memory.
+SAP recommends a Shared Memory size of 800MB~1.5GB for a production/test system or 2GB~4GB for S/4 systems, see [SAP: How to solve SYSTEM_NO_SHM_MEMORY runtime error.](https://ga.support.sap.com/dtp/viewer/#/tree/1080/actions/12107).

 ### Advanced Settings